-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The rate of reduction may vary over time depending on the issuers that make up the Parent Index.
 For example, if issuers in the Parent Index engage in fewer activities that are excluded from the Parent Index based on the ESG selection criteria applied by the Benchmark Index, the rate of reduction may reduce over time.
 Conversely, if the index provider increases the ESG selection criteria in the Benchmark Index as ESG standards evolve, the rate of reduction may increase over time.